jettylabs-archive/jetty_access_control/website/docs/getting-started/5-bootstrap.md

 ---
 sidebar_position: 5
-slug: './bootstrap'
+slug: "./bootstrap"
 ---

 # Bootstrap your project

-Typically systems like Snowflake and Tableau already have some groups or roles and access policies configured.
+Systems like Snowflake and Tableau already have some groups or roles and access policies configured by default.
+You may have added more controls on top of that already.
 Bootstrapping your project takes these existing permissions and turns them into configuration files that can serve as the base for your system configuration.

 Once connectors are all configured, all we need to do is run `jetty bootstrap`.
 :::tip